 It may seem overwhelming at first.
 But it doesn’t have to be.
 Remember this is short term, and the results will be worth the effort.
 If you do realize you have sensitivities.
 Just remember to take one. day. at. a. time.

-If you would like to get tested, or it is a requirement for school or daycare, based on my research and the preference of all the specialists my family have seen, IgG blood testing will offer you the most accurate results.
+If you would like to get tested, or it is a requirement for school or daycare, based on my research and the preference of all the specialists my family has seen, IgG blood testing will offer you the most accurate results.
 It will pick up food allergies as well as food intolerances.
 Food intolerances can be missed on the custom skin prick testing.
 If you want to get IgG tested, I would recommend seeing a functional medicine doctor or a naturopath.

 If you have questions, please contact me.